We’re Stronger Together

 To learn more about our team, read on.

-Angeles, Policy Associate, joined Nourish California as a board director in 2018 and as a staff member in 2019.
+Angeles, Senior Advocate, joined Nourish California as a board director in 2018.
+She left the Board and joined the team as a staff member in 2019.
 Angeles specializes in advancing state policy that improves students’ access to healthy school meals and increases food access for immigrant Californians.

 When Angeles is not at work or volunteering in the community, she is a perpetual tourist in San Diego enjoying the sunny beaches with her four kids, her husband, and Daisy’s cheerful-golden paws.

-Betzabel Estudillo has more than a decade of experience in immigration, health and public benefits working in the non-profit and labor sector.
+Betzabel Estudillo has more than a decade of experience in immigration, health, and public benefits working in the non-profit and labor sector.
 Her areas of expertise include policy development and analysis, legislative and budget advocacy, coalition building, and community outreach.
-Betzabel is a member of the Los Angeles County Community Prevention and Population Health Task Force.
+Betzabel is a member of the Los Angeles County COVID-19 Community Advisory Committee.

 Prior to joining Nourish California, Betzabel was at the Miguel Contreras Foundation and the California Immigrant Policy Center.
-Her passion for health and food justice stems from her experience as a former undocumented immigrant.
 Betzabel obtained her Masters in Social Work from the University of California Los Angeles, Luskin School of Public Affairs.

-In her free time, Betzabel enjoys hiking, coffee, watching horror movies, and spending time with her family.
+In her free time, Betzabel enjoys solving Sudoku puzzles, black coffee, and spending time with her family.